Ark (novel): Plot summary

-Holle assumes control of the ship and executes the head mutineer, but keeps Wilson alive because she needs his piloting skills to land on Earth III, a cold tidally locked planet with dense air, a dynamic atmosphere and a red dwarf sun that fortunately appears a familiar white to the human eye.
-Since the remaining shuttle cannot seat all the passengers, Holle encourages the passengers to reproduce copiously: since children weigh little, many will fit on the shuttle, thus increasing genetic diversity.
-She sends three adults to accompany them: Wilson, Helen Gray and the Illegal Jeb.
+Holle assumes control of the ship and executes the head mutineer but keeps Wilson alive because she needs his piloting skills to land on Earth III, a cold tidally locked planet with dense air, a dynamic atmosphere, and a red dwarf sun that fortunately appears a familiar white to the human eye.
+Since the remaining shuttle cannot seat all the passengers, Holle encourages the passengers to reproduce copiously.
+Since children weigh little, many will fit on the shuttle, thus increasing genetic diversity.
+She sends three adults to accompany them: Wilson, Helen Gray, and the Illegal Jeb.
 Helen and Jeb, whose children are not allowed on the shuttle due to genetic proximity, resentfully board.
-Wilson sets them down safely on a lake and they prepare to settle on their new world.
-The remaining crew on the Ark plan to conduct a survey of the planetary system and beyond until they die.
+Wilson sets them down safely on a lake, and they prepare to settle in their new world.
+The remaining crew on the Ark plan to survey the planetary system and beyond until they die.

 Pendant stories

-Three pendant stories have been published since, two in Asimov's Science Fiction: "Earth II" and "Earth III"; all later published together as "Landfall: Tales From the Flood/Ark Universe".
+Three pendant stories have been published since, two in Asimov's Science Fiction: "Earth II" and "Earth III."
+They were all later published together as "Landfall: Tales From the Flood/Ark Universe."

-"Earth II" is set approximately 400 years after the events in Ark and deals with the struggles of the descendants of the 15 Ark One crew members who choose to settle there, rather than continue the journey to Earth III.
-Since Earth II lacks many of the resources needed to build an advanced society (e.g. oil, coal, uranium, precious metals), its peoples (who have now split into warring nations and city states) have largely reverted to pre-industrial technology, reliant mostly on stone, iron and wood.
+"Earth II" is set approximately 400 years after the events in Ark and deals with the struggles of the descendants of the 15 Ark One crew members who choose to settle there rather than continue the journey to Earth III.
+Since Earth II lacks many of the resources needed to build an advanced society (e.g., oil, coal, uranium, precious metals), its peoples (who have now split into warring nations and city states) have reverted mainly to pre-industrial technology, primarily reliant on stone, iron, and wood.

-"Earth III" is set approximately 1000 years after the events in Ark and deals with struggles of the Ark One crew members who choose to settle on Earth III.
-It is revealed that Helen Gray, Wilson Argent, and Jeb Holden fought and killed each other several years after their shuttle landed, forcing the 37 children who went with them to grow up on their own and develop their own society.
+"Earth III" is set approximately 1000 years after the events in Ark and deals with the struggles of the Ark One crew members who choose to settle on Earth III.
+It is revealed that Helen Gray, Wilson Argent, and Jeb Holden fought and killed each other several years after their shuttle landed, forcing the 37 children who went with them to grow up on their own and develop their society.
 Zane's quasi-religious idea of the world as a simulated reality persists; however, there is a growing movement of disbelievers.

-A third tale, "Earth I", followed in a collection called Universes (also published under the title "Landfall"); it is set approximately 10,000 years later and brought characters from several of the now colonised worlds together and revealed the fate of the raft–dwelling survivors on the original, flooded Earth.
+A third tale, "Earth I," followed in a collection called "Universes" (also published under the title "Landfall"); it is set approximately 10,000 years later.
+It brings characters from several of the now colonised worlds together and reveals the fate of the raft–dwelling survivors on the original, flooded Earth.